paquettm/420-302-VA_A23/REVISION_ACTIVITY_IoT_Lighting_Control_System.md

 ## Grading Criteria

 This activity is ungraded.
+However the best way for you to prepare for the upcoming midterm is to understand why and how to execute each part and the whole of this activity.

-However its quality can be measured using the following criteria:
+Its quality can be measured using the following criteria:

 - Successful setup of the Raspberry Pi and Mosquitto broker including connectivity from an external device.
 - Proper programming and functionality of the ESP32 for publishing light intensity readings.
 This can be validated using `mosquitto_sub -t room/lighting` at the Raspberry Pi command prompt.
 - Correct implementation of the Python program on the Raspberry Pi.
 This can be validated by the system reacting as expected given MQTT communication is properly implemented.
-- Quality and completeness of your documentation and report.
+- Quality and completeness of your documentation and report, including depth of reflection.

 **Have fun!**